-Investiture: IOD set for Governance, Ethics, Leadership Discourse – The Sun Nigeria
+Investiture: IoD set for governance, ethics, leadership discourse – The Sun Nigeria

 By Henry Uche

-The Institute Of Directors, Nigeria, IOD, is set for a discourse on corporate governance and management, ethical issues, leadership/administration and other topical issues as it affects the overall wellbeing of Nigerians, in its coming investiture ceremony holding on Sunday, 3rd October, in Lagos.
+The Institute Of Directors (IOD) Nigeria, is set for a discourse on corporate governance and management, ethical issues, leadership/administration and other topical issues as it affects the overall wellbeing of Nigerians, in its coming investiture ceremony holding on Sunday, October 3, in Lagos.

 “Apart from the swearing-in of the new President, the Institute shall also uses the opportunity to discuss issues of topical national importance in the area of corporate governance, ethics & leadership, management, administration at the highest level, which are the main challenge staring at us as a country.